oVirt/ovirt-site/source/uncategorized/mass-vms-run.html.md

 The benefits of having a central place which is reponsible for running VMs:

-*   Run VM requests which came around the same time can be prioritiezed [2]
+*   Run VM requests which came around the same time can be prioritiezed [2] [3]
 *   VMs that should be run can be aggregated and then scheduled in a bulk
 *   Run VM commands which are targeted to the same host can be grouped together and be sent in one message to vdsm
 *   The history of VMs that were run on each host recently can be easily saved in memory and be accessed when inspecting further run requests

-The VmsRunner will be a quartz job, similar to AutoStartVmsRunner which was recently introduced for running highly available VMs that went down unexpectedly.
+The VmsRunner will be a quartz job, similar to AutoStartVmsRunner which was recently introduced for running highly available VMs that went down unexpectedly: when request to run VM come, the VM will be added to internal data-structure in VmsRunner.
+When the VmsRunner job wake up, it will go over all the VMs in the internal data-structure and try to run them.
+The time interval for the job will be configurable.
+The api will provide a way to run the VM in regular/run once mode and as internal/external command.

+There are two special cases: 1.
+In AttachUserToVmFromPoolAndRunCommand, instead of firing the run vm command right after the attaching the user, the VM will be placed in the VmsRunner.
+That means that we'll need to ensure that if the run fails, 2.
+UI

 Caching the RunVmCommands and sending them in a bulk to vdsm is expected to reduce the time spent on waiting for the synchronized call to the create verb in vdsm to end.
 A diagram that demonstrates the current flow: